shubhsharma023/Arduino-Works/firealarm/README.md

 # <h1 align="center"> Alarming using Flame sensor module & Buzzer</h1>

-This project can serve in offices & other indoor workplaces to detect and alarm about fire
+This project can serve in offices & other indoor workplaces to detect and alarm about fire.

 ## Key Feature
 - Buzzer starts to sound when it detects flame